esa-prl/gamepad_emulation/README.md

 To use the node with the esa-prl software stack you have to remap the joy topic:

 	ros2 run gamepad_emulation gamepad_emulation_node --ros-args -r joy:=gamepad

+The gamepad_emulation will run buggy, when an actual gamepad is connected, since the messages will clash.

 ## Nodes